vectordotdev/timber-ruby/README.md

 ## Overview

 Timber for Ruby solves structured logging so you don't have to.
-Go from raw text logs to rich structured events with a single command and spend time focusing on your app, not logging.
+Go from raw text logs to rich structured events with a single command.
+Spend time focusing on your app, not logging.

+1. **Easy setup.** One command to install.
+2. **Automatically structures yours logs.**
+3. **Works seamlessly with popular libraries and frameworks.**
+4. **Provides a simple API for logging structured data.**

 ## Installation